holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan.md

 ## Homework

-- Finish the problem you are working on using **any resource** you would like
+- Finish the problem you are working on
-    - One caveat is you must be able to explain it tomorrow to me
-    - I'll be going around individually